From the creator of the Alchemical Tarot

 For orders in the US you may use this link

-To order my new Book, The Tarot, Magic, Alchemy, Hermeticism, and Neoplatonism, with the deck use this link:
+To order my new Book, The Tarot, Magic, Alchemy, Hermeticism, and Neoplatonism, with this deck in the US use this link:

-To order my new book and the Alchemical Tarot with the deck use this link:
+To order my new book, this deck, and the Alchemical Tarot in the US use this link:

 for international orders,

 You can send a check, a Visa or Master Card number with an expiration date or you can send the payment with PayPal to: